carp-lang/Carp/docs/hacking.md

 The type system is responsible for checking the types of Carp forms and ensuring programs are type safe.
-It also supports polymorphism and is reponsible for replacing polymorphic types with concrete types.
+It also supports polymorphism and is responsible for replacing polymorphic types with concrete types.

 Carp types are represented by the `Ty` data type.